-[3] Subject to the requirements of Rule 7.1 and paragraphs (b) and (c) of this Rule, services has been consistently recognized as a basis for permitting direct written communication since this type of communication may often be the best and most effective means of informing.
+[3] Subject to the requirements of Rule 7.1 and paragraphs (b) and (c) of this Rule, promotional communication by a lawyer through direct written contact is generally permissible.
+The public's need to receive information concerning their legal rights and the availability of legal services has been consistently recognized as a basis for permitting direct written communication since this type of communication may often be the best and most effective means of informing.
 So long as this stream of information flows cleanly, it will be permitted to flow freely.